 - Site plan review as it pertains to storm water management

 - Water pollution abatement by reducing illicit discharges into county drains

-Brenda M. Moore, Drain Commissioner
+Brenda M. Moore, Water Resources Commissioner

 Moore is also published writer and trainer having worked with the Michigan Municipal League, Michigan Townships Association, Michigan Association of Planning, and Planning & Zoning News.
 She was also previously certified nationally with the American Institute of Certified Planners (AICP) and in Michigan as a Professional Community Planner (PCP).